 There are Many Types of Whole Life Insurance

-We’re talking about Whole Life policies here … the kind that stays with you until you stop paying (or maybe a little after) or die.
+We’re talking about the types of Whole Life Insurance policies here … the kind that stays with you until you stop paying (or maybe a little after) or die.
 Most Whole Life policies have some sort of savings plan attached.

 Standard Whole Life, sometimes called Ordinary Life, is the most common and easiest to understand of the Whole Life family.
 It combines a savings account with a death benefit to keep your payments and benefits from changing throughout your lifetime.
 In your younger years when your insurance risk is lower, some goes towards insurance and the rest goes into the savings portions to help pay the insurance part when you are older.
 This savings portion can sometimes be borrowed as Cash Value.